 A recent article in The Guardian entitled “Boomerang offspring damage parents’ wellbeing, study finds,” explains that while parents may daydream about having their babies back, in reality, it affects their way of life.

-A survey by London School of Economics shows more young adults are coming back home to live than ever before because of “rising housing costs and job insecurity.”
+A survey by the London School of Economics shows that more young adults are returning home to live than ever before because of “rising housing costs and job insecurity.”